 It is crucial to make the levels be as immersive as possible.
 For instance, all of the elements present within the level must fit together, keeping the consistency.
 If your level takes place in volcano, a car used as obstacle has surely nothing to do with the rest of the level.
 Another important mistake which must be avoided are bugs, crashes and graphical mistakes.
 Treat each element of the level with much importance and make sure everything looks neat.
 Avoid leaving spaces between textures through which the skybox can be seen.
 Also, do not leave crashes unsolved if 60% percent of your users experience them.

 How many times have you played a game that was completely boring?
 Don’t let yours be the same.
 You can do that by having a captivating storyline.
 Moreover, you can diversify the range of obstacles available.
 If you feel stuck from a creative standpoint, it’s always a good idea to check what other similar successful games have that makes them fun.

-5. Optimise, Optimise and Also, Don’t Forget to Optimise
+5. Optimize, Optimize and Also, Don’t Forget to Optimize

 So, the conclusion is that in order to have a great game you need great levels and to have great levels it needs to fall between these five criteria: